Support #1968

 I’m wondering if theres anything preventing me from running ctmodel with a smaller bin width, and scaling its values up by something like (ctbin_bin_width / ctmodel_bin_width)^2 ?

-#3 Updated by Kelley-Hoskins Nathan about 7 years ago
+#3 Updated by Kelley-Hoskins Nathan over 7 years ago

 that the slope of the model surface is changing rapidly across one bin width?